OrWest/AdventOfCode-2025/README.md

-# AdventOfCode-2025
+# Advent of Code 2025
-Advent of Code 2025 solutions
+Advent of Code 2025 solutions.